ckomop0x-archived-projects/message-bird-pwa/README.md

 This application allows a user to fill in a phone number and a message, send the message to Message Bird API, receive messages via a webhook.

-This is done with POST API and Websockets.
+This is done with POST API and WebSockets(Socket.io).
 When the server obtains POST request from Message Bird API it sends through WebSockets a broadcast to the connected client and after this, it refreshes SMS list from the Message Bird.

 To use the service you need to register and obtain a new key on the: